Skip to main content

 Your practice handles patient calls every day.
 Make sure every call is PHIPA-aware.

 Canadian dental practices are fielding more calls than ever as patients navigate CDCP coverage and eligibility.
-Aida answers after hours, handles the intake, and gives your team a documented, encrypted call record to review.
+Aida answers after hours, handles the intake, and gives your team a documented call record to review.

-Data processing agreement included.
+Vendor agreement path reviewed.
 Implementation reviewed before launch.